How to Make Money Writing Poetry

 Create and Sell Personalized Poems

 The world happens to be full of people who need your services, you might as well profit from this need.
 Lots of people know that they want to use a poem to help them tell someone how they really feel, but they lack the ability to do so themselves.
 You should offer your services and create the personalized poem they’re looking for.
 You can expect to be very busy around Valentine’s Day and Mother’s Day.
+Look at sites like Fiverr.

 Compose Lyrics to Monetize Poetry